Breaking out the BBQ smoker for a chicken thigh cook-off? In today’s guide I’m going to show you how to smoke chicken thighs in just 10 easy steps.

-If you have made your own, then combine all the ingredients for it in a medium size bowel.
+If you have made your own (and if not, be sure to check out our ideas for the best BBQ rubs), then combine all the ingredients for it in a medium-size bowl.
 Then shake over the meat.

 Use your hands to rub in the meat rub.
 If you want to prevent the rub getting stuck to your fingers then you can use rubber gloves to help make the process a bit cleaner.
 It’s also more hygienic, which can’t be a bad thing!

 Be sure to rub the meat on both sides, covering the entire cut.
 Also rub under the skin as best as possible.

 Simple chicken BBQ rub recipe

 This simple rub recipe boasts a beautiful blend of paprika and chili powder to give your chicken thighs a kick when fresh out the smoker.

 - 2 tbsp garlic powder

 - 2 tbsp cumin

 - 2 tbsp black pepper

 How to prepare BBQ sauce for smoked meat